jbeecham126/Russian-Reversal-Joke-Generator/README.md

 # Russian-Reversal-Joke-Generator
-Basically what the name implies.
+Creates a "In America you (verb) (noun).
+In Soviet Russia, (noun) (verb) you."
 Idea by my friend Mary Zotter.
 I made a simplified version and a GUI version using tkinter.